 Flour – This is what thickens gravy; and

 Beef stock/broth – The higher quality the stock, the better your gravy.
 Stock is the heart of a sauce and there’s nothing to hide behind.
 So a homemade beef stock is one of the key things that differentiates the gravy and sauces of fine dining restaurants compared to ones made at home with mass-produced, shelf-stable store beef stock, like Campbell’s (the most common brand in Australia).
+Homemade chicken stock would also work just as well, with a slightly milder flavour.

-If homemade beef stock isn’t within your reach, I strongly encourage you to buy the best beef stock you can afford.
+If homemade stock isn’t within your reach, I strongly encourage you to buy the best beef stock you can afford.
 Check with your friendly neighbourhood butcher, else try to buy the more boutique brands of beef stock/broth or beef bone broth (which is just a trendy name for plain ol’ beef stock!).

 How to make Mushroom Gravy